 Request a consultation with Kirsten Kinsley

-Jeff Phillips earned a B.S. and M.S. in Library and Information Studies, a Masters in Instructional Systems and Learning Technologies, and is currently pursuing a PhD in Instructional Systems and Learning Technologies.
-As the Instruction and Learning Services Librarian, he has a strong focus in teaching students how to perform proper research and understanding the benefits of using library resources.
-His research interests include quantitative and qualitative strategies for instructional assessment and emerging technologies.
-He is a member of the American Library Association and the Critical Thinking Community.
+Jeff Phillips earned a B.S. and M.S. in Library and Information Studies and a M.S. and Ph.D. in Instructional Systems and Learning Technologies.
+As a Social Sciences Librarian, he has a strong focus in teaching students how to perform proper research and understanding the benefits of using library resources.
+His research interests include change management, cognitive load, and systematic instructional design.

 Request a consultation with Mallary Rawls

-Dave Rodriguez is Resident Librarian in the Office of Digital Research and Scholarship.
+Dave Rodriguez is the Digital Services Librarian in the Technology and Digital Scholarship Division.
 He holds a BA from New College of Florida (2009, Literature), an MA from the University of Florida (2011, Film & Media Studies), a Certificate from The L. Jeffrey Selznick School of Film Preservation (2012), and an MLIS from Florida State University (2018).
 Before coming to FSU, Dave worked in film and audio-visual preservation in museums, archives, and in the private and non-profit sectors.
 These positions included Chief Projectionist of the Motion Picture Department at George Eastman Museum, Manager/Archivist of The Center for Moving Image Arts at Bard College, laboratory technician at Continental Film & Digital Laboratory, and in Special Collections at the University of Miami.
 He has also worked as a freelance museum preparator and art handler.
 His current work at FSU Libraries focuses on digital media stewardship, repository management, and open-source technologies.
 His research interests include the curation of time-based media, copyright law, media archaeology, and experimental film/video/music.

 Request a consultation with Robyn Rosasco

 Robyn earned a Master of Science in Library and Information Studies from Florida State University.
-As the Public Services Librarian at the College of Medicine’s Maguire Medical Library, Robyn is responsible for reference, research, and circulation services for that branch library.
+As the Head of Research Services at the College of Medicine’s Maguire Medical Library, Robyn is responsible for reference, research, and circulation services for that branch library.
 She is a member of the Academy of Health Information Professionals (AHIP), the Medical Library Association (MLA), and the Florida Health Sciences Library Association (FHSLA).

 Request a consultation with Nicholas Ruhs